 If you have a dog, you don’t need me to tell you how important food is to their happiness.
 But even if you realize how much your dog loves food (the speed with which they gobble it up is a good clue) you may not realize how complex dog foods can be.
-More than 36% of households in the U.S. have a dog, and all of these dogs need to eat.
+There are upwards of 60 million dogs in the U.S., and all of these dogs need to eat.
 The pet food industry in America is worth more than 30 billion dollars, but how can we tell what’s best to feed our furry friends when every package shouts that their brand is the best?
 Let’s take a look at the science.

 The history of dog food

 Prior to 1860, dogs and cats were largely fed the leftovers of their human handlers.
 But in 1860, James Spratt brought the first commercial pet food to market in the form of a biscuit.
 At the time, little was known about the nutritional requirements of cats and dogs, so they were fed the same foods.
 Until the mid-1930s, pet food was not sold in the same places as groceries, due to fears that it would carry germs to nearby groceries.
 Nevertheless, Spratt's biscuits proved popular amongst pet owners due to their convenience and low cost.
 In 1908 Milk-Bone began producing their famous biscuits, and in 1922 the first canned dog food was marketed under the name “Ken-L-Ration”.

 Until the invention of the extrusion process, canned dog food comprised more than 90% of the dog food market (except the years during WWII when rationing of metal and meat forced manufacturers to make dry foods).